 Tax Policy and Abnormal Investment Behavior

-This paper documents tax-minimizing investment, in which firms tilt capital purchases toward fiscal year-end to reduce taxes.
-Between 1984 and 2013, average investment in fiscal Q4 exceeds the average of fiscal Q1 through Q3 by 37%.
+This paper studies tax-minimizing investment, whereby firms tilt capital purchases toward fiscal year-end to reduce taxes.
+Between 1984 and 2016, average investment in fiscal Q4 exceeds the fiscal Q1 through Q3 average by 36%.
 Q4 spikes occur in the U.S. and internationally.
-Research designs using variation in firm tax positions and the 1986 Tax Reform Act show that tax minimization causes spikes.
-Spikes increase when firms face financial constraints or higher option values of waiting until fiscal year-end.
-We develop an investment model with tax asymmetries to rationalize these patterns.
-Models without purchase-year, tax-minimization motives are unlikely to fit the data.
+We use this behavior to characterize the mechanisms through which taxes affect corporate investment behavior.
+Research designs using variation in firm tax positions from administrative data and tax policy changes confirm that tax minimization causes spikes.
+Spikes increase when firms face financial constraints or higher option values of waiting until fiscal year-end, and cumulative investment levels do not completely reverse after spikes.
+We develop an investmentmodel with tax asymmetries to rationalize these patterns.
+In themodel, both a depreciation motive—late-year investments face lower effective tax rates—and an option value motive—tax asymmetry implies time-varying opportunities to minimize taxes—are necessary to fit the data.
+We document and discuss implications of investment spikes for capital goods suppliers, lenders, and stimulus policy design.